mrezabayat/iamsorush/content/posts/table-of-content-blog.md

 ## References

-I pulled this task off hugely due to codes and ideas had been put before in below pages
+I pulled this task off hugely due to codes and ideas had been put before in the below pages.

 [Mattias Geniar](https://ma.ttias.be/adding-a-sticky-table-of-contents-in-hugo-to-posts/)
 [Bramus Van Damme](https://www.bram.us/2020/01/10/smooth-scrolling-sticky-scrollspy-navigation/)